How long does porting my number to BitLink take?

 Does my old number stay active during the port?

 Yes.
 Number porting is designed so the old line keeps working until the new one takes over.
-For Israeli ports that window is minutes; for international ports it can be up to 3 business days — and through that whole period your existing SIM keeps receiving calls and messages as normal.
+For Israeli ports that window is minutes; for international ports it can be 3 to 5 business days — and through that whole period your existing SIM keeps receiving calls and messages as normal.
 The handover itself is the moment your number goes live on BitLink, and the team confirms with you once it's complete.

 Can I start the porting process before I arrive in Israel?